-demonstrated dance skills and physical, mental and creative potential in dance
+Physical, mental and creative potential in dance;

-ability to improvise a short dance sequence in response to a variety of stimuli
+Ability to improvise, compose and perform in response to a variety of stimuli

-Students must wear comfortable dancewear, such as a plain-fitted leotard and dance stockings.
+Clothing Students are required to wear comfortable appropriate dancewear, including a plain-fitted leotard and dance stockings.
 Students may wear tights or bike pants over their leotard for the audition.
 Hair should be pulled back and performance make-up should not be used.
 They should be prepared to work in bare feet.
 All auditions will occur on tarkett floors.
 Students should not audition in school uniform and should not wear jewellery during the audition.

 Performing Arts Curriculum If made an offer of placement at our school it is our understanding that you acknowledge and accept our performing arts curriculum.
 Each new Year 3-8 student is required to follow through with his/her auditioned performing arts subject until at least Year 10.
 It is the strong expectation that new Year 9-11 students will follow through with their auditioned performing arts subject until Year 12.